 - Brush the prebaked tart shell with a little beaten egg and pop back into the oven for 3-4 minutes or until almost cooked.
 Cool.

-- Heat the oil in a sauté pan and cook the bacon over a medium heat until crisp.
+- Heat the oil in a sauté pan and cook the bacon over medium heat until crisp.
 Remove to a plate and cool.
 Add the chopped onions to the pan and sweat gently on a low heat in the same oil for a further 10 minutes - covered.

 - Meanwhile, whisk the eggs in a medium-sized bowl, add the cream, herbs, cheese, and cool the bacon and onions.
 Mix well and add seasoning.
-Taste or otherwise, heat a frying pan, cook a teaspoon of the mixture on a gentle heat for 2 or 3 minutes until it coagulates – taste and if necessary correct the seasoning.
+Taste or otherwise, heat a frying pan, cook a teaspoon of the mixture on gentle heat for 2 or 3 minutes until it coagulates – taste and if necessary correct the seasoning.